Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/kml/play_a_kml_tour/README.md

 <h2>How to use the sample</h2>

 <p>Click the play button to start the tour.
 The narration audio will start and then the viewpoint will animate.
 Press
-the button again to pause the tour.
+the button again to pause the tour.</p>

-To start again from the beginning, click the reset button to reset the tour.
+<p>To start again from the beginning, click the reset button to reset the tour.
 Then press play.</p>

 <h2>How it works</h2>